 such as Wandlebury.

-In the Late Iron Age, there was a high-status burial (north of the path from Byron's Square to
+In the Late Iron Age, there was a high-status burial (north of the path from Paget Close to

 Addenbrooke's Hospital, close to the edge of the CPDC grounds).
 This has been dated to c.

 35-40AD and included two bodies which had been cremated.
 They were accompanied by grave

 goods from overseas, including pottery vessels and a fine toiletry set.
 The people would have

 been trading with the Roman Empire, just before the Roman invasion.
 About 40 years later, the

 grave seems to have been surrounded by a circular enclosure, which may have been a memorial

 garden (reminiscent of a garden in Tuscany described by Pliny the Younger).